TheCaptainCraken/blog/content/posts/deep_work/index.md

 date: 2024-01-13
 summary: In the book "Deep Work", Cal Newport presents a persuasive argument for developing a crucial skill in today's economy and provides practical guidance on how to cultivate it. 👔📖
 description: In the book "Deep Work", Cal Newport presents a persuasive argument for developing a crucial skill in today's economy and provides practical guidance on how to cultivate it. 👔📖
-tags: ["book", "work", "self improvment", "Cal Newport"]
+tags: ["book", "work", "self improvement", "Cal Newport"]
 series: ["Book Club"]
 series_order: 3
 ---